nPMbynPM/nPM/README.md

   * **nPMDesign** - nPM Web, Mobile icon and photo.

 ## Install
-There are a few different ways you can install pyechonest:
+There are a few different ways you can install nPM:

 * Download the zipfile from the [downloads](http://npmbynpm.github.com/nPM) page and install it.
 * Checkout the source: "git clone https://github.com/nPMbynPM/nPM.git" and install it yourself.